Greensky-gs/insta-bot/README.md

 ## Personnal bot

-This is the source code of my personnal bot that I use for my private friend instagram group
+This is the source code of my personnal bot that I use for my private friend instagram group, so texts are in french

 You can use it as you want